Wasappli/WAAppRouting/README.md

 ## What motivated me
 Let's be honest, there are several routing libraries on Github to handle some of the behaviors described.
 But none of them fitted all my requirements.
 So I wrote this library with some things in mind:

-- Handle a stack of a controller.
+- Handle a **stack** of a controller.

 This is not ok to open the app on a hotel detail if there is not even a back button, or if the back button sends me back to where I was before opening the app.
 I just want the app to be opened so that when I hit back, I'm on the hotels list for the hotel city...

-- Do not force you to get this working with my route matcher, or my route handler.
+- Do not force you to get this working **with my** route matcher, or **my** route handler.

 If you want to provide your own, you should be able to do it.
 This last point is very important to me.
 I used (and use) too many libraries which are tighten to their technologies.
 Plus, the more they are dependant of their implementation, the less it is testable.
 This is why you'll see many protocols with a default implementation provided.

 - iOS 9 is coming (or came when you are reading this).
 And with iOS 9 comes this great feature called universal links.
 Well, I wanted something clean to address this new feature.

 ## Inspiration
 Historically, I first used [HHRouter](https://github.com/Huohua/HHRouter) and implemented my own stack controller management.
 Then, by rewriting code to support iOS 9, I saw that it was just a bunch of lines with no error management, tighten to the controller hierarchy, not much readable, etc.

 I decided to drop it and get something more fun.
 I found [DeepLinkKit](https://github.com/usebutton/DeepLinkKit) and used it until I realized it wasn't fitting my stack requirement.
-So I rewrote a custom route handler to deal with it and finally got to the conclusion that 80% of deeplink was not used anymore.
+So I rewrote a custom route handler to deal with it and finally arrived to the conclusion that 80% of deeplink was not used anymore.
 This is when I decided to drop it and write my own.

-So you might recognize some concept of the two libraries especially in the router handler implementation even the implementation has nothing to do with DeepLinkKit.
+So you might recognize some concept of the two libraries especially in the router handler even if the implementation has nothing to do with DeepLinkKit.

 # Install and use
 ## Requirements alongs with the default implementation